 Upper Peninsula travel isn’t easy but Sugarloaf mountain is.
 Sugarloaf is probably the first and most talked about hike in Marquette.
 Close to town, quick, non strenuous but very scenic views.
 This hike doesn’t require much effort but the scenery will take your breath away.
 If you need somewhere to start your Marquette travel, make it this one.
 Be wary of timing on this hike because it can get crowded at the summit and on the trail.
 Read the full Sugarloaf Hiking Guide

-Hogsback is like Sugarloaf but will take your breath away to reach the peak.
-Hogsback is another popular route but doesn’t see as much traffic as Sugarloaf.
-A much more challenging hike, Hogsback gets pretty tough near the peak where some sections do require 4 point stances.
-Highly recommend this one for anyone who wants more of a challenge than Sugarloaf.
+Hogback is one of Marquette’s more challenging hikes, but also one of its best.
+The hike doesn’t see as much traffic as Sugarloaf but its summit surely competes with it.
+A much more challenging hike, Hogback gets pretty tough near the peak where some sections do require 4 point stances.
+I highly recommend this one for anyone who wants more of a challenge than Sugarloaf.

-- Important reminder – Hogsbacks route can be confusing as the signage isn’t clear on what direction to go.
+- Important reminder – Hogback can be confusing as the signage isn’t always clear on what direction to go.
 If you have ALLTRAILS, I would use it to ensure you’re heading the right way.

 Presque Isle Loop

 Presque Isle is a lowkey gem.
 The 2.2 mile loop is very easy but incredibly scenic.
 The majority of the trail hugs the coastline giving hikers rewarding views and countless places for photo opportunities.
 Another nice part about the hike is that if you want to venture off the exterior, you can navigate into the interior and follow multiple paths that cut across rather than around the island.
 Most people drive the car path when visiting and stop at the Blackrocks cliff jump, but hiking the loop is well worth your time.